Shashank7T/DDIS---P12---H1B/README.md

 *****
 Pulling the repo:
 ==> Open the project folder in windows(local)
-==> Right click anywhere on the screen and select “Open command window here as administrator” ==> Then type the following statement
+==> Right click anywhere on the screen and select â€œOpen command window here as administratorâ€ ==> Then type the following statement
 	$ git clone https://github.com/Shashank7T/DDIS---P12---H1B.git

 *****
 Executing the code:
 ==> Open the project folder in windows(local).
-==> Right click anywhere on the screen and select “Open command window here as administrator” ==> Type python
+==> Right click anywhere on the screen and select â€œOpen command window here as administratorâ€ ==> Type python
 ==> Then type the following commands as follows: